-Concert Choir meets daily for 1/2 of a block.
+Concert Choir meets daily for 1⁄2 of a block.

 7064

 Encore (Show Choir)

 .5 credit

 Grade: 9,10,11,12

 Prerequisite:

 Audition and enrollment in performing musical group

+Fee: \$50 Activity Fee,

+\$96 fundraising expected,

-performing musical group Fee: \$50 Activity Fee, \$72 fundraising expected, costume price TBD yearly This ensemble offers extensive performance and competition experience based on solid vocal technique.
+costume price TBD yearly

+This ensemble offers extensive performance and competition experience based on solid vocal technique.
 Choreography and showmanship will be included.
 Students will be selected by audition in vocal and dance skills and will be required to make a firm commitment to the group.

-Instrumentalists will be auditioned as needed.
+Instrumentalists will be auditioned.
+Stage crew members will be considered by application process each year.
 Participation and attendance in scheduled concerts, competitions, festivals, and rehearsals is expected of all members.